perioden/perioden.io/periodontist/guided-tissue-regeneration/index.md

 </p>
 <p>Guided tissue regeneration utilizes collagen membrane derived from animals and bone materials derived from animals or human cadavers.
 It also utilizes recently developed bio-engineered materials like enamel protein derivatives and platelet derived growth factors.
 These materials stimulate the growth of our body cells in the right proportion.
 </p>
 <p>Traditionally, with any periodontal surgeries there used to be big gaps at the base of teeth which was a huge maintenance problems as well as esthetic disfigurement for many patients.
-With the newer surgical techniques provided at Valley Periodontics and Dental Implants, like modified papilla regeneration and specialized suturing techniques, you can expect minimal loss of your gingival tissue.
+With the newer surgical techniques provided at Perio Dental like modified papilla regeneration and specialized suturing techniques, you can expect minimal loss of your gingival tissue.
 </p>
-<p>At Valley Periodontics and Dental Implants, we utilize micro surgical techniques to perform these procedures.
+<p>At Perio Dental we utilize micro surgical techniques to perform these procedures.
 </p>